georgekmd/georgekmd.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a **surgeon and researcher** based in **Newcastle**, working on how **artificial intelligence** can make organ transplantation **safer, fairer, and more efficient**.
+I am a **surgeon and researcher** working to reduce uncertainty in organ transplantation.

+I am motivated by the belief that **technology should not only make medicine smarter but also fairer**, ensuring that every decision has the best possible chance to improve patient care.

+Bridging the gap between clinical practice and machine learning, I work with large-scale datasets and high-performance computing to develop **computer vision models** that extract objective data from surgical photographs.
+By translating subjective visual information into objective metrics, these tools aim to support clinicians in making safer, more consistent decisions, ultimately maximizing the utilization of donor organs.

-Supported by fellowships from the [NIHR](https://www.nihr.ac.uk) and [Royal College of Surgeons of England](https://www.rcseng.ac.uk), my research combines clinical insight with methods from **computer vision**, statistical modelling, and high-performance computing to develop tools that learn from large-scale datasets.
-My PhD, under the supervision of [Professor Colin Wilson](https://scholar.google.com/citations?user=rgeYiIYAAAAJ&hl=en) and [Professor Neil Sheerin](https://www.ncl.ac.uk/medical-sciences/people/profile/neilsheerin.html), focuses on how AI can **quantify organ quality** and **reduce the uncertainty** that often shapes clinical judgement.
+This work is supported by the [NIHR](https://www.nihr.ac.uk) and [Royal College of Surgeons of England](https://www.rcseng.ac.uk).
+My PhD, under the supervision of [Professor Colin Wilson](https://scholar.google.com/citations?user=rgeYiIYAAAAJ&hl=en) and [Professor Neil Sheerin](https://www.ncl.ac.uk/medical-sciences/people/profile/neilsheerin.html) at Newcastle University, focuses on how AI can **quantify organ quality** and **reduce the uncertainty** that often shapes clinical judgement.

-I’m motivated by the belief that **technology should not only make medicine smarter but also fairer**, ensuring that every decision has the best possible chance to improve patient care.